AeKard/localquizappFlutter/README.md

 A new Flutter project.

-THE DATABASE TEMPLATE -> Localquizapp
+THE DATABASE TEMPLATE -> Localquizapp.

-THE XAMPP HTDOCS PHP FOLDER -> flutter_LocalQuizApp
+THE XAMPP HTDOCS PHP FOLDER -> flutter_LocalQuizApp.

 ## Getting Started